ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial4-coherent-and-incoherent-scattering/README.md

 This tutorial will show you:
 * how to run an analysis related to the coherent and incoherent scattering,

-**Questions** will be asked in different sections of this tutorial.
-The **answers** will be provided at the end of the tutorial.
 We recommend completing **MDANSE Tutorial 3: Quasielastic neutron scattering (QENS)** before starting this one.

 ## Background